 Wood floors are popular in all kitchens, no matter the color.
 But by choosing wood for your white kitchen, you’re using a creative avenue to bring depth and texture into an otherwise plain space.
 Jen Langston chose a lighter stain for the floor to keep things feeling fresh.

 9. Choose a Shade of White with Warmer Undertones

 You probably know already that white actually comes in different shades.
 Those undertones say more than you think.
 If you’re are convinced to have white in your kitchen with shadowy corners, opt for a white with warmer undertones to make your space feel cozy and not dingy.

-Naturally we should all take a page out of POCO Designs‘ book and consider going white on white on white in our kitchens.
+Naturally, we should all take a page out of POCO Designs‘ book and consider going white on white on white in our kitchens.
 White walls with a white floor and white cabinets put the focus where it really counts, on the people and the food.
 So if you’re thinking of ditching color altogether, you have our permission.

 Oh gray.
-The color of rainy days, comfy sweaters and grandma’s lovely hair.
-Gray gives us all the warm fuzzies with it’s homey color.
+The color of rainy days, comfy sweaters, and grandma’s lovely hair.
+Gray gives us all the warm fuzzies with its homey color.
 So painting your kitchen in a shade of gray might just be the best option for a neutral but cozy kitchen that the whole family will flock to.(image from Ryan Wicks Photography)

-When you’re wanting to create a modern kitchen that is also family friendly, black or white are too stark when it comes to your color choices.
+When you’re wanting to create a modern kitchen that is also family friendly, black or white is too stark when it comes to your color choices.
 Loves Interiors shows us that gray is much softer and yet still neutral enough to give your metallic pops and modern sensibilities.

 When your home has wood floors, many times it just makes sense to keep the rest of your decor on the warm side.
 Like when Johnston Park Interiors used a lovely warm gray for both the walls and the cabinet.
 It’s a perfect kitchen for lingering over your morning coffee.